Frequently Asked Questions….

 If you are an existing pole student at MVPA you must notify your instructor as soon as you are aware you are pregnant.
 You are welcome to train at our open training sessions only at MVPA up until 12 weeks or to the point at which your doctor / midwife is happy for you to do this.
 During pregnancy our insurance does not cover your continued training; we are unable to teach you anything new that your body is not used to.
 New students who are pregnant unfortunately cannot start classes.

-I’ve just had a baby can I join pole / aerial classes?
+I’ve just had a baby when can I come back to classes?

 Are men allowed?